 SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source total emissions in the county increased by 5% the same as across the UK (+5%).
-SEA Topic cover ed by objective: Wa ater 17.
+SEA Topic cover ed by objective: W a ater 17.
 Reduce the risk of flooding and the resulting detriment to public wellbeing, the economy and the environment.
 Natural environment Number of planning permissions granted contrary to the advice of the Environment Agency on flood defence grounds.
 The 2011-2013 AMR does not contain updated conservation data.
 2010/11: None There is no locally specific data available at present.
 There have been no approvals contrary to EA advice since reporting began in 2004.
 To have no applications permitted contrary to EA advice.
 None identified.
-Herefordshire Council AMR (2010/11) SEA Topic cover ed by objective: Wa ater, air, soil, mater rial assets 18.
+Herefordshire Council AMR (- 2010/11) SEA Topic cover ed by objective: Wa ater, air, soil, mate rial assets 18.
 Minimise local and global pollution and protect or enhance environmental resources.
-Natural environment Agricultural land usage by quality.
-LA to monitor the number of hectares of the best and most versatile agricultural land Throughout Ballingham Bolstone & Hentland Group have a mixture of Grade 1 (excellent) and Grade 2 (Very good) agricultural - Measure the number of hectares of best and most versatile soil lost through development.
+Natural environment Agricultural land usage by quality LA to monitor the number of hectares of the best and most versatile Grade 1 and 2 land (excellent to very good) and a pocket of Grade 3 (good to moderate) land in the west of the parish. - Measure the number of hectares of best and most versatile soil lost through development.
 Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations.
-DEFRA 'Magic' website for land classification Oct 2014
+DEFRA 'Magic' website for land classification